RefatJamil/Django-Online-Shopping-Platform/README.md

 # OShop
-This project is a simple e-commerce website built using the Django framework.
+This is an online shopping platform built using Django.
 It allows users to browse products, add them to their cart, and check out their orders.
 ## Features

 - User registration and login.
 (User Authentication System)